Dash-OS/saga-task-manager/README.md

   );

   /*  Task Cancellation:
-      If we want to cancel a task we can do so using the category/id or we can cancel an entire category of tasks by just providing the category */
+      If we want to cancel a task we can do so using the category/id or we can cancel an entire category of tasks by just providing the category
+  */

-  // cancel the entire "myCategory" category yield call([Task, Task.cancel], 'myCategory');
+  // cancel the entire "myCategory" category yield call([tasks, tasks.cancel], 'myCategory');

   // cancel the task only
-  yield call([Task, Task.cancel], 'myCategory', 'myTaskID');
+  yield call([tasks, tasks.cancel], 'myCategory', 'myTaskID');
 }